-In 2004, through a Joint FAO/IOC/WHO Ad hoc Expert Consultation on Biotoxins in Bivalve Molluscs, AGNS provided advice to the Codex Committee on Fish and Fishery Products (CCFFP) on biotoxins, in conjunction with CCFFP's work on Proposed Draft Standards for Live and Processed Bivalve Molluscs, to:
+In 2004, through a Joint FAO/IOC/WHO Ad hoc Expert Consultation on Biotoxins in Bivalve Molluscs, scientific advice was provided to the Codex Committee on Fish and Fishery Products (CCFFP) on biotoxins, in conjunction with CCFFP's work on Proposed Draft Standards for Live and Processed Bivalve Molluscs, to:

 Enable the establishment of maximum levels in shellfish for shellfish toxins (including PSP-, DSP-, ASP-, AZP- and NSP-toxins, and YTXs and PTXs),

 Provide guidance on methods of analysis for each toxin group,